NishanRanabhat/TNCodebase/README.md

 ## Related Methods

 The algorithms implemented in TNCodebase are directly applicable to:
-- **Quantum chemistry**: Multi-configurational electronic structure (DMRG-SCF, DMRG-CASPT2)
-- **Nuclear structure**: Shell model calculations
 - **Condensed matter**: Frustrated magnets, topological phases
 - **Quantum information**: Entanglement dynamics, quantum circuits
 - **AMO physics**: Cold atoms in optical lattices

-The TDVP algorithm is mathematically equivalent to TD-DMRG and MCTDH in appropriate limits.
+The TDVP algorithm is mathematically equivalent to TD-DMRG in appropriate limits.

 ---